Bwalkzz31/electronics-design-portfolio/README.md

 # ⚡ Electronics Design & Simulation Portfolio

+📍 Focused on entry-level and contract opportunities in Electronics Design & Simulation (EDA)

 Hands-on portfolio demonstrating practical experience in **circuit design, PCB development, and simulation-driven validation** using industry-standard tools.

+This work reflects a practical understanding of circuit behavior, simulation-driven validation, and PCB design workflows aligned with real-world electronics development.

 Focused on building **reliable, production-oriented electronic systems** with an emphasis on performance, stability, and verification under real-world conditions.